sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 ```

 {: .note }
 macOS and Windows operating systems may create hidden files when copying files to the SidecarTridge TOS emulator.
-These hidden files are not supported by the emulator and may cause issues.
-Use the Terminal in macOS or the Command Prompt in Windows to edit the files directly.
+These hidden files are not supported by the emulator and may cause issues. **Use the Terminal in macOS or the Command Prompt in Windows to edit the files directly.**

+{: .warning }
+Some text editors do not modify the files when saving them.
+They create a new file and rename the old one.
+This will cause issues with the SidecarTridge TOS emulator, as it will not recognize the new file.
+Use a text editor that modifies the file directly.
+In Mac OSX and Linux, you can use the `vi`, `vim` or `nano` text editor in the Terminal.
+In Windows, you can use the `notepad` text editor in the Command Prompt.

 After editing the `DEFAULT.TXT` and `RESCUE.TXT` files, save the changes and eject the `SidecarTrdg` volume from your computer.
 The next time you mount the SidecarTrdg volume and open the `INFO.TXT` file, you should see the changes reflected in the default and rescue TOS images.